-How do Whales have anything to do with this?
+How do whales have anything to do with this?

-Today, we know whales dives as deep as 6,000 feet (more than a mile below the surface of the ocean) and routinely dive 1,500 to 3,000 feet, certainly well out of the euphotic zone.
-Consider this, the whales we often see here around Sitka weigh generally in the 40-ton range, (comparable to 5-6 elephants) and are the size of a school bus, (40-50 feet long) so, when they propel themselves up from the depths the resulting upwelling of water brings nutrient rich and Co2 laden water into the sunlit zone, nourishing the phytoplankton that sustains life.
+Today, we know whales dive as deep as 6,000 feet (more than a mile below the surface of the ocean) and routinely dive 1,500 to 3,000 feet, certainly well out of the euphotic zone.
+Consider this, the whales we often see here around Sitka weigh generally in the 40-ton range, (comparable to 5-6 elephants) and are the size of a school bus, (40-50 feet long) so, when they propel themselves up from the depths the resulting upwelling of water brings nutrient-rich and Co2 laden water into the sunlit zone, nourishing the phytoplankton that sustains life.
 Also, consider the frequency of diving and surfacing over course of a day for all whales to understand the breadth, (pun intended) and effect whales have on Oxygen production.
 The attached video clip only shows a small segment of time, but we witness the upwell from humpbacks extending well beyond 5 minutes and in a diameter exceeding 30 feet from just a single whale.

 Remember the 50% to 85% figure relating to the amount of O2 produced by phytoplankton?
-Well let’s average this, (because science isn’t always spot on) and say for arguments sake say, it’s exactly 70%.
+Well, let’s average this, (because science isn’t always spot-on) and say for argument’s sake say, it’s exactly 70%.
 Now, take only 3 out of your next 10 breaths and see how that works out.
 That’s how much Oxygen these little plants do to sustain our life on our planet.
 I cannot find any research that measures or even attempts to quantify the effect Whales have on oxygen production.
 This is a subject I believe merits a deeper dive into understanding.
-The more we know about how the marine ecosystem and our planet works (even if not spot on) as a system the better we can interact, intervene and educate our species (humanoids) to sustain life as we know it.
+The more we know about how the marine ecosystem and our planet works (even if not spot-on) as a system the better we can interact, intervene and educate our species (humanoids) to sustain life as we know it.

 Oh yeah, the farming part:

 Phytoplankton are also the foundation and the base of the aquatic food chain.
 Zooplankton, (most are microscopic organisms except the beautiful jellyfish) feed on the phytoplankton.
-Krill and other small organisms then feed on the zoo plankton and so on up the chain.
-So, when whales come up from the deep, they bring the vital nutrients and Co2 that helps grow their own food thus my reason for calling them the, farmers of the sea.
+Krill and other small organisms then feed on the zooplankton and so on up the chain.
+So, when whales come up from the deep, they bring the vital nutrients and Co2 that helps grow their own food thus my reason for calling them the farmers of the sea.